 The greatest impact on the hormone insulin is excess calories in the context of starch/sugar.
 Foods that combine fat and sugar have the greatest number of calories and the most negative impact on fat storing hormones (for more on that mechanism see this BLOG & this BLOG).

 When stress is added on top of this, you have cortisol added to the mix.
 Cortisol added to insulin is a bad combination and the most problematic hormonal combination for belly fat.
 But when stress becomes chronic or extreme in a female, the hypothalamus & pituitary (the command and control center of your hormones) becomes “irritated” (for lack of a better word), and you get downstream effects on thyroid, adrenal, and ovarian hormone production.
 Chronic stress in women leads to increased testosterone and lower estrogen and progesterone.
-(A nice free science overview on this mechanism can be found HERE)

 The other aspects of stress are more hidden.
 Not only does stress raise testosterone, lower estrogen, and negatively impact insulin in women, it also causes increased hunger, constant cravings, and a physiology that is more likely to lose muscle.
 If you are not familiar with how stress leads to weight loss resistance and more of that mechanism, check out this BLOG.